prmr/SoftwareDesign/modules/Module-04.md

 }
 ```

-except that it does not directly call the UUT, but a wrapper that uses metaprogramming to call the UUT while by-passig the access restriction of the `private` keyword.
+except that it does not directly call the UUT, but a wrapper that uses metaprogramming to call the UUT while by-passing the access restriction of the `private` keyword.

 ### Testing with Stubs